apostrophecms/starter-kit-astro-apollo-assembly/README.md

 ### Widgets

-This project provides the core ApostropheCMS widgets, plus seven additional custom widgets:
+This project provides the core ApostropheCMS widgets, plus five additional custom widgets:

-**Layout Widgets:**
-- **rows-widget**: Adds rows with varying numbers of columns for responsive content layout
-- **grid-layout-widget**: Adds custom or predefined CSS grid-based layouts

 **Content Widgets:**
 - **hero-widget**: A customizable hero section with options for color gradient, image, or video backgrounds